Intensive medical Spanish – Quickly and properly

 - Medical Spanish

-We are fortunate to have a small team of young doctors, who teach medical Spanish, as well as manage our community health fairs.
-Medical Spanish classes look at different areas of medicine, and the vocabulary used.
-Role plays are used to provide lots of real life practice (And for lots of fun).
-More advanced level classes go deeper into each topic.
+We are fortunate to have a small team of young doctors who teach medical Spanish and manage our community health fairs.
+Medical Spanish classes look at different areas of medicine and the vocabulary used.
+More advanced-level courses go deeper into each topic.
+Role-plays are used to provide lots of real-life practice (And for lots of fun).

 The classes combine grammar and vocabulary.
-Without a full understanding of general Spanish, the real world benefit of the medical Spanish element would be pretty limited.
-So, our language teachers investigate grammar points in real world situations.
+Without a complete understanding of general Spanish, the real-world benefit of the medical Spanish element would be pretty limited.
+So, our language teachers investigate grammar points in real-world situations.
 Again, classes are kept lively and fun with a focus on student interaction.

 Intensive Medical Spanish for you?

-If you are looking for an immersion program that will enable you to comprehensively develop your medical Spanish skills beyond healthcare vocabulary, consider coming to Trujillo.
+If you are looking for an immersion program that will enable you to develop your medical Spanish skills beyond healthcare vocabulary comprehensively, consider coming to Trujillo.
 7 hours is a lot of Spanish each day.
 But for those willing to commit the time, the rewards will be apparent on your return to work.